Ann Arbor Hands-On Museum: Museum exhibits

 This exhibit recreates a country store setting from the 1930s.
 It is one of the area's few exhibits that allows visitors to handle real, historic artifacts once found in general stores nearly a century ago.
-Inside the Country Store you can see how an old-fashioned cash register worked, listen to period music on a Victrola-like speaker, play a game of checkers on an old checkerboard set atop a barrel, and see old toys and games that children enjoyed decades ago.
+Inside the Country Store one can see how an old-fashioned cash register worked, listen to period music on a Victrola-like speaker, play a game of checkers on an old checkerboard set atop a barrel, and see old toys and games that children enjoyed decades ago.
 The store is a tribute to Bob Lyons, an avid collector of historic memorabilia and a founder of the Museum back in 1982.